 Declaring a Ball "Unplayable" (Rule 19)

-Once you decide your ball is unplayable, you take a one-stroke penalty and choose one of these three relief options:
+Once you decide your ball is unplayable, take a one-stroke penalty and choose one of these three relief options:

 Lost Ball or Ball Out of Bounds (Rule 18.2)